danielricks/autoplay/README.md

 $ ./setup.sh
 ```

 II.
-Move a copy of wikipedia_articles.bin and the text file to autoplay/scholar.
+Download a copy of the [scholar dependencies](https://drive.google.com/open?id=0B3lpCS07rg43bVBmd1lSVUVSb28), extract, and move the files to autoplay/scholar.
+See the [scholar Github page](https://github.com/danielricks/scholar) for more information on use.

 ## Agents